Diabetes is most often misrepresented in Hollywood portrayals. Here are some Halloween examples. Can you believe these?

 While they're purely doing it to annoy their father and his mission to help educate the public about diabetes, what happens when people who don't know anything about diabetes see this clip?
 What kinds of misconceptions do they walk away with?
 Sadly, The Witches isn't the only example.

-A few years ago, in season 6 episode 6 of The Walking Dead, there is a subplot in which Daryl (Norman Reedus) escapes from a group of survivors when the group is distracted by a woman who suddenly passes out from high-blood sugar.
+A few years ago, in season 6 episode 6 of The Walking Dead, there is a subplot in which Daryl (Norman Reedus) escapes from a group of survivors when the group is distracted by a woman who suddenly passes out from high blood sugar.
 In his escape, Darryl steals a bag of supplies, only to realize he has the woman's insulin.
 This puts Darryl in a moral dilemma.
-Should he save his own skin or return to help the woman who went from running through the woods to comatose in a mere matter of moments.
-I don't know about you but it seems to me that this inaccurate portrayal of instant high blood sugar seemed to be more of a convenient character-building plot device than an accurate portrayal of life with diabetes.
+Should he save his own skin or return to help the woman who went from running through the woods to comatose in a mere matter of moments?
+I don't know about you but it seems to me that this inaccurate portrayal of instant high blood sugar coma seemed to be more of a convenient character-building plot device than an accurate portrayal of diabetes.